PEZ/yolomcp/site/src/index.md

       <!-- Feature 1 -->
       <div class="bg-gray-50 rounded-xl p-8 shadow-lg hover-lift w-full">
         <div class="text-primary text-4xl mb-4">
+          <i class="fas fa-lock"></i>
-          <i class="fas fa-envelope-open"></i>
+          <i class="fas fa-unlock-alt"></i>
         </div>
-        <h3 class="text-xl font-bold mb-3">Complete Email Access</h3>
+        <h3 class="text-xl font-bold mb-3">Restrictions?</h3>
         <p class="text-gray-600">
-          AI can read, send, and manage all your emails without restrictions.
-Let it handle your inbox while you focus on what matters.
+          Will you run with guardrails and safety nets, or will you give your AI agent full administrator privileges and let it make decisions like you would?
+It's up to you.
         </p>
       </div>
       <!-- Feature 2 -->